Fyrebright/seminal-input-dev/README.md

 ## Building

-This project builds a shared object library that can be loaded by `clang` or `opt`.
+This project builds a shared object library that can be loaded by  `opt`.
 It is not necessary to modify / add files in your LLVM source, however, you may need to set some variables as described in [Config](###Config)

-### Configuration
+### Config

-TODO
+The `.envrc` is what I used to configure environment variables for both building LLVM and while developing the project.
+The variables are commented and I think most can be ignored but sometimes `LLVM_DIR` needs to be set for `LLVM REQUIRED CONFIG` to work.

+Obviously, also need to make sure headers are visible.
+Might need to change `LLVM_HOME` since I made it `~/.local` instead of `/usr/local`

 ### Building Passes